PrestaShop/prestashop-specs/content/1.7/back-office/modules/module-manager/modules-listing.md

 If the archive size is too big or there were other code failures when uploading the archive to the webshop, the pop-up will display the following elements, right after the upload:
 - **_Oops...
 Upload failed._** - the information text about the failed module upload or install.
 - **_What happened?_** - a question with a link to the details, why the archive upload or install has failed.
 - Failure details - if the _What happened?_ link is clicked, there will be detailed failure explanations.
 Sometimes it is described as text, for example, _File is too big (78.42MiB).
-Max filesize: 50MiB._ or sometimes it could be shown as a Symfony PHP exception error, when **Debug mode** is enabled in Prestashop.
+Max filesize: 50MiB._ or sometimes it could be shown as a Symfony PHP exception error, for example, _This file does not seem to be a valid module zip in src/Adapter/Module/ModuleZipManager.php (line 139)_, when **Debug mode** is enabled in Prestashop.
+- **Try again** - clicking this will lead to the default pop-up of the archive upload, suggesting to attempt a file upload once again.

 ## The main UI elements